ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

     }
     ```

-3. Add a reference to the Tye configuration extensions:
+3. Add a reference to the `tye` extensions package in the frontend project:

     ```powershell
     dotnet add frontend/frontend.csproj package Microsoft.Tye.Extensions.Configuration  --version "0.4.0-*"
     ```

-4. Configure the WeatherClient in `Program.cs`:
+4. Add the WeatherClient to the service collection and configure it in the frontend's `Program.cs` class:

     ```csharp
     // Add services to the container.